Professor: Linda Fisher

 Offered: Fall and spring semesters.

-The Civil Litigation and Practice Clinic handles a variety of civil cases on behalf of its clients, with a primary focus on civil rights, housing-related consumer matters, and education cases.
+The Civil Litigation and Practice Clinic handles a variety of civil cases on behalf of its clients, with a primary focus on housing-related consumer matters.
 During the course of a semester, students may handle various aspects of civil cases, from conducting an initial interview to arguing a motion or conducting a hearing.
-Students draft complaints, answers and counterclaims; propound and respond to interrogatories and document requests; conduct and defend depositions; draft motions and memoranda of law; conduct settlement negotiations; appear in federal and state court; and represent clients in full hearings.
+Students draft complaints, answers and counterclaims; propound and respond to interrogatories and document requests; conduct and defend depositions; draft motions and memoranda of law; conduct settlement negotiations; appear in federal and state court; and or represent clients in full hearings.
 Note that because civil cases tend to move slowly, it is unlikely that each student will have an opportunity to engage in the majority of these tasks during the course of one semester.
 Moreover, because most cases settle, the Clinic seldom is able to offer full trial experiences.

 The Civil Litigation and Practice Clinic has two complementary portions: a two-hour, one credit, weekly seminar focusing on procedural, evidentiary and ethical rules, as well as skills training; and a four-credit clinical component in which students work on real cases for real clients.

 The clinic currently focuses primarily on cases related to consumer fraud and foreclosure defense.
 In particular, the clinic often represents families who have been victimized by mortgage scams.

 In addition, when opportunity arises, the clinic writes amicus briefs addressing consumer and mortgage issues in the New Jersey appellate and Supreme Courts.
 The Clinic sometimes litigates fair housing cases alleging discriminatory refusals to rent or sell homes.
 It also participates in various non-litigation advocacy efforts, including drafting model legislation and assisting nonprofit groups.